 PennOpen Pass does not access the personal data on your phone.
 The application only stores information related to your completion of each day’s symptom survey.
 This data is stored securely.

 Penn will retain personally identifiable information collected through PennOpen only as long as necessary to respond to the COVID-19 pandemic, after which time it will be securely deleted.

 How should I enter my symptoms in PennOpen Pass in the first 48 hours after receiving my COVID-19 vaccine?

-As frontline workers begin receiving vaccinations, PennOpen Pass will remain an important tool.
-In the coming days and weeks, please pause, read, and respond to survey questions carefully.
 Do not report symptoms of unusual fatigue, fevers, or chills if you received a COVID vaccine within the past 48 hours.
 If you have other symptoms or these symptoms persist beyond 48 hours, report as usual.
 After 48 hours, PennOpen Pass will help distinguish between symptoms related to the vaccine and those which require other clinical guidance.